contentful-userland/contentful.ex/README.md

-# Contentful Delivery SDK
+# Contentful Elixir SDK

-Elixir client for the [Contentful](https://www.contentful.com) Content Delivery API.
+Elixir SDK for the [Contentful](https://www.contentful.com) Content APIs.

 [Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

+## API Overview

+### Contentful Delivery API (CDA)

+The official docs can be found here: https://www.contentful.com/developers/docs/references/content-delivery-api/.

+The read only API provides the content for Contenful apps.
+It's read only and the recommended way to deliver large amounts of content.

+### Contentful Management API (CMA)

+The official docs can be found here: https://www.contentful.com/developers/docs/references/content-management-api/.

+The API provides the capability to manage content you have stored with Contentful.

+### Contentful Preview API (CPA)

+The official docs can be found here: https://www.contentful.com/developers/docs/references/content-preview-api/.

+The Preview API can be used to access the latest versions and drafts of your content.
+It maintains compatibility with the Contentful Delivery API.

 ## Installation